 One of the things we missed the most after we decided to pursue a vegan, gluten-free diet was Italian food.
 The cuisine is hearty and delicious, but most restaurants serve it with huge dollops of cheese (not to mention pasta made from whole wheat flour and eggs).
 What’s an Italian food lover to do?
 Fortunately, October happens to be mushroom season where we live.
 Chanterelles were on sale at our local supermarket for an insanely low price, and we had a brainstorm.
 After some deliberation, we were able to whip up this simple, but elegant dish.
 It’s inexpensive, a cinch to prepare, and will fill you up on a chilly autumnal evening.

-The recipe for 3-ingredient marinara has gotten huge on the web, especially on Pinterest.
-At first glance, you think that the recipe is simply for easy marinara, but then you read the rave reviews that describe this sauce as “velvety,” “buttery,” and “the best marinara I’ve ever had.”
+The recipe for 3-ingredient marinara has become Internet-famous, especially on Pinterest.
+At first glance you would think that the recipe is simply for an easy marinara, but then you read the rave reviews that describe this sauce as “velvety,” “buttery,” and “the best marinara I’ve ever had.”
 What is a vegan to do?
 We want delicious buttery, velvety, marinara, too!
+And now, with our recipe, you can have it!
+You’re going to love this marinara!
+Not only is it so easy that it’s almost sinful, and not only is it so incredibly buttery and delicious (ditto) but, of course, it’s gluten-free and vegan!